Comprehensive characterization of an apparatus for cold electromagnetic dysprosium dipoles: Experimental procedures and system characterization

-After the tweezers loading, we extinguish the modulation and linearly ramp the powers of the two tweezers to 2W each in 500ms.
-At this point we have a PSD=0.007 and $2.5\times 10^6$ atoms at $9\mu$K. Next we initiate the first, out of three evaporation ramps, and simultaneously the horizontal transport.
-As shown in Fig. \ref{transport_pics} (magenta solid trace) in 1s we transverse the horizontal gap between the MOT and QGM regions and exponentially lower the power of the tweezers to $P$=0.5W (atom number $9\times 10^5$, $T$=$2\mu $K, PSD=0.03).
-Until this point we evaporate at the same magnetic field of $B_{0}=0.8$G as the one set during the CMOT stage after extinguishing the CMOT gradient field.
-We set this field with our large offset coils assuring a good spatial uniformity during the transport.
-Once the cloud is transported above the QGM we engage also the local offset coils, concentric with the QGM (Fig. \ref{transport_cross_section}), which allows us to adjust the $z$-field in the foothills of the Feshbach resonance at 2.75G (Fig. \ref{Fescbach_spectra}).
-The field is switched to the new value of 2.4G in 5ms and we initiate the vertical transport (Fig. \ref{transport_pics}, blue dashed trace).
+After the tweezer loading, we extinguish the modulation and linearly ramp the powers of the two tweezers to 2~W each in 500~ms. At this point we have a $\mathrm{PSD}=0.007$ and $2.5\times 10^6$ atoms at $9~\mu$K (trap frequencies $(f_x, f_y, f_z)=(51, 398, 874)$~Hz).
+Next we initiate the first out of three evaporation ramps, and simultaneously the horizontal transport.
+As shown in Fig.~\ref{transport_pics} (magenta solid trace) we transverse the horizontal gap between the MOT and CAM regions in 1~s and exponentially lower the power of the tweezers to $P=0.5$~W (atom number $9\times 10^5$, $T=2~\mu$K, $\mathrm{PSD}=0.03$, trap frequencies $(f_x, f_y, f_z)=(26, 198, 437)$~Hz).
+Until this point we evaporate at the same magnetic field of $B_{0}=0.8$~G as the one set during the CMOT stage after extinguishing the CMOT gradient field.
+We set this field with our large offset coils ensuring a good spatial uniformity during the transport.
+Once the cloud is transported above the CAM we engage also the local offset coils, concentric with the CAM (Fig.~\ref{transport_cross_section}), which allows us to adjust the $z$-field in the foothills of the Feshbach resonance centered at 2.75~G (Fig.~\ref{Fescbach_spectra}).
+The field is switched to the new value of 2.5~G (scattering length $\sim$120a$_0$) in 5~ms and we initiate the vertical transport (Fig.~\ref{transport_pics}, blue dashed trace).
 The same Feshbach region is mapped with the magnetic field pointing along $y$-direction.
-Rotating the the magnetic field in a precise manner, while maintaining a partuclar contact scattering length is important for future plans to achieve a 2D sample by effectively canceling the DDI and the contact interaction (see \ref{Conclusions and Perspectives}).
-During the vertical transport, which takes 2.5s, we execute the second evaporation ramp ending at $P$=0.12W.
-We see the onset of a BEC at the end of evaporation 2 at $T$=$200$nK (Fig. \ref{BECs}a) and b)).
-The last ramp is executed in 1s and delivers a BEC of a condensate fraction 70$\%$ (Fig. \ref{BECs}c) and d)).
+Rotating the magnetic field in a precise manner, while maintaining a particular contact scattering length is important for future plans to achieve a 2D sample by effectively canceling the DDI and the contact interaction (see~\ref{Conclusions and Perspectives}).
+During the vertical transport, which takes 2.5~s, we execute the second evaporation ramp ending at $P=0.12$~W. We see the onset of a BEC at the end of evaporation 2 at $T=200$~nK (Fig.~\ref{BECs}a) and b)).
+The last ramp is executed in 1~s and delivers a BEC with a condensate fraction of 70$\%$ (Fig.~\ref{BECs}c) and d)).
+During the time of flight the DDI preserves the parabolic condensate profile~\cite{Santos250403} and although the Thomas-Fermi criteria is changed when DDI is added to the conventional $s$-wave interaction, we satisfy the extended criteria for our parameters ~\cite{Parker2008}.